jeremystokese2/recordmanager3/README.md

 # Django Record Management System

-This is a simple Django application for managing records, built with server-side rendering and Bootstrap for UI styling.
+This is a simple Django application for managing record configs, built with server-side rendering and Bootstrap for UI styling.

 ## Features